-Do you have to explain the sacraments to your son or daughter?
+Don’t know how to start explaining the seven sacraments of the Catholic Church to your son or daughter?
 Are you lacking material for your church’s catechesis program?
 Is it sometimes a bit complicated for you?

 In this case, it has to be a bishop who imposes his hands over the confirmandi and anoints him or her with oil (the Holy Chrism), while he says “I sign thee with the Sign of the Cross, and I confirm thee with the Chrism of salvation, in the name of the Father and of the Son and of the Holy Spirit”.

 Jesus instituted this Sacrament during the Last Supper with the twelve apostles.
-This has a plus: it forgives venial sins and fortifies us against committing mortal ones in the future.
+This sacrament has a bonus: it forgives venial sins and fortifies us against committing mortal ones in the future.
 It’s Jesus Himself who is within us.

 We must be truly sorry for the bad we’ve done and the good we’ve left undone.
-Besides, it gives us a tremendous peace and increases our strength to be good Christians, good sons and daughters of God.
+The Sacrament of Confession gives us a tremendous peace and increases our strength to be good Christians, good sons and daughters of God.

 God loves the sick.
-When someone is very sick or very old and could die soon, he needs God’s help for that moment.
-Anointing is an aid which brings strength, peace and encouragement, in addition to forgiving all the sins of the sick person and preparing him or her for the time of death.
+When someone is very sick or very old and could die soon, they need God’s help for that moment.
+Anointing by a priest helps bring strength, peace and encouragement.
+Part of this sacrament is forgiving all the sins of the sick person and preparing him or her for their time of death.

 Permanent deacons and Bishops also “receive Holy Orders,” distinct in rites and duties from those of the priest, although a consecrated bishop will himself already be an ordained priest, and most priests spend a year as a transitional deacon prior to their priestly ordinations.

 This sacrament is the union between a man and a woman forever.
 When they marry within the Church, it is God who unites their bodies and souls.
 Those who get married shall not break their marriage bond: “What God has joined together let no one separate” (Mark 10:9).